-How vacuum measured
+How vacuum is measured.

 Vacuum, or the absence of matter (air, gas or fluid) in a given space, is measured using various pressure units.
 Pressure is the force exerted per unit area, and vacuum is essentially a low-pressure environment.